ezWeb-Solution/ezWeb_milestone_2/README.md

 Delete Listings | Function could be tested separately from everything else via Telegram bot Add Agent Details | Tested separately to find out optimal prompt/response flow

+### Unit Testing - Automated
+Individual components that made up crucial parts of our Excel Parser was tested via unit tests set up through the unittest framework to ensure that the outputs generated for input validation were correct.
+Test Excel Files were created and used in these unit tests to ensure that incorrect user input was caught and the corresponding error message was returned.

 ### Integration Testing
 Objective | Expected Result
 ---- | ----